Scripter17/url-cleaner/bundled_cleaner.md

 - `no_network`: Don't make any network requests.
 Some redirect websites will still work because they include the destination in the URL.
 - `remove_unused_search_query`: Remove search queries from URLs that aren't search results (for example, posts).
 - `tor2web2tor`: Change `**.onion.**` hosts to `**.onion`.
+- `apple-news-app`: Don't expand apple.news URLs, letting them be opened in the apple news app.
 - `instagram_unprofilecard`: Change `instagram.com/username/profilecard` to `instagram.com/username`.
 - `tumblr_unsubdomain_blog`: Change `blog.tumblr.com` to `tumblr.com/blog`.
 - `youtube_unplaylist`: Remove the `list` query param from `youtube.com/watch` URLs.